pymc-devs/pymc-examples/examples/case_studies/Missing_Data_Imputation.myst.md

 ax1.set_title("Imputed & Observed Empowerment", fontsize=20);
 ```

-We can see here how the choice of sampling distribution leads to differently plausible imputations.
+Ultimately our choice of sampling distribution leads to differently plausible imputations.
 The choice of which model to go with will driven by the assumptions which govern the reasons for missing-ness in our data.

 +++